The-iyed/go-cache/README.md

   - `MGET <key1> [<key2> ...]` - Retrieve multiple values for the given keys.
   - `UPDATE <key> <value>` - Update the value of a key if it exists.
   - `GETSET <key> <value>` - Set the value of a key and return its old value.
+  - `GETNSUM <channel> - Retrive the number of subscribers for a given channel.`

 - **Automatic Expiration**
   - Automatically cleans up expired keys based on TTL.